flintprocessor/Flint/README.md

 ### template.json

 Template manifest file.
-YAML format is also supported.
+YAML is also supported.

 ```json
 {